hanzopgp/AlphaZeroICGA/README.md

 ## Try it

+The only game which is trainable on a personal machine is the Connect Four game.
+The other ones can be trained only on CPU/GPU clusters.

 Go to the src/main/ directory and run the next commands in a terminal :

 `nano src_python/settings/config.py` : set the settings to run AlphaZero such as number of MCTS simulation, the model hyper-parameters...